-Welcome future EMS leaders and thank you for considering the Medical College of Georiga for “your” continued emergency medical educational experience.
+Welcome future EMS leaders and thank you for considering the Medical College of Georgia for “your” continued emergency medical educational experience.
 We feel that our unique EMS fellowship curriculum and internationally known faculty can provide EMS fellows with a thorough and exciting experience.
 Some of the unique MCG fellowship benefits include: possessing a dedicated EMS response vehicle, providing pre-hospital care at the famous Masters golf tournament and teaching & interacting with local, regional, national and international agencies (FEMA, DHS, DOJ, DoD, etc.).
-Our first fellow will graduate in 2015.
 While the fellowship is typically a one-year program, a two-year option exists that includes a potential Master's Degree in Public Health or Translational Research.
-One position is offered each year to qualified candidates who must be residency-trained and board certified/eligible in Emergency Medicine Please contact us for any further information!
+Two positions are offered each year to qualified candidates who must be residency-trained and board certified/eligible in Emergency Medicine Please contact us for any further information!

 Thanks for considering us for your advanced EMS training!